top of page

 What will my first session be like?

-How long does this type of treatment take?
+How long does DBT treatment take?

 I’ve seen DBT groups and individual DBT therapy… which is better?